-Last month we hosted a breakfast for founders with the following female investors: Saranyah Douse, Investment Manager, Octopus Ventures, Kimberly Martin, Regional Head, Boost and CO Harriet Rosethorn, Investment Manager, Puma Private Equity.
+We hosted a breakfast for founders with the following female investors: Saranyah Douse, investment manager, Octopus Ventures, Kimberly Martin, regional head, Boost and CO and Harriet Rosethorn, investment manager, Puma Private Equity.

 Paola Cuneo, Client Development Director, Rathbones

 It felt energising to see so many talented founders in one room, we were grateful to the investors for being so generous with their time and advice.
 I know there are many investors wanting to support female-led businesses and our guests were a great representation of this.
 We had a very interactive session with excellent questions and insightful answers.
 My key takeaways are:

 The pitching process is more than the pitch deck